ciliatus/ciliatus-legacy/README.md

 # Demo

 **Be aware:** The demo version pulls it's data from our live environment every hour.
-Real-time updates
+Real-time updates are not available in the demo environment

 [Demo](https://demo01.ciliatus.io)